 A career in HIM challenges creative intellectual minds, combining interests in medicine, management, information technology, electronic health record systems, and finance.
 HIM professionals design and manage health information systems, with special attention to quality and privacy of health information, in a wide range of settings such as hospitals, managed and ambulatory care, insurance and pharmaceutical companies, consulting firms, and public health organizations.
-According to a 2010 survey of Temple's HIM alumni, the average salary is $45,000.

 Temple’s BSHIM program, accredited since 1969 by the Commission on Accreditation of Health Informatics and Information Management (CAHIIM), is one of only three in Pennsylvania and 54 in the U.S.

+HIM is a viable undergraduate major for individuals looking to apply to medical/clinical fields, such as, Medicine, Podiatry, Dentistry, Occupational Therapy, Physical Therapy or other health-related professions.
 Graduates are eligible to take the national Registered Health Information Management Administrator (RHIA) certification examination offered by the American Health Information Management Association.

 - The BSHIM program is offered as a full-time day program at Temple's Health Sciences campus, however some course are also offered online, in the evening, and at the Ambler and Main campuses.